MoinMarcell/oauth/README.md

 # About

 A demo of a Spring Boot Application where we use the OAuth2Client in combination with a React / Vite Frontend.
+You can find a Demo of the application here: https://oauth-demo-mkh8.onrender.com/

 # How to run